benjaminiserman/Iksokodo/README.md

 To escape a character, type an apostrophe before the x.
 For example, typing "c'x" will result in "cx".

-To pause or resume Iksokodo, click its icon on the system tray.
+To pause or resume Iksokodo, click its icon on the system tray, or use the hotkey "Alt + E".

+To change the toggle hotkey, right-click the Iksokodo icon on the system tray and choose "Change Hotkey".

 To exit Iksokodo, right-click its icon on the system tray and choose "Exit".